Jahimees/stash-hook-mirror/README.md

 * `atlas-help`  -- prints description for all commands in the SDK

-Full documentation is always available at: https://developer.atlassian.com/display/DOCS/Introduction+to+the+Atlassian+Plugin+SDK
+Full documentation is always available at (not available anymore :D): https://developer.atlassian.com/display/DOCS/Introduction+to+the+Atlassian+Plugin+SDK